 While she listened to the arrangements—Madam Rosmerta had volunteered to house her at the Three Broomsticks, while the men would stay at The Hog's Head—she was struck by another thought.

 It was the perfect opportunity to get Snape to teach her how to brew Wolfsbane Potion.

 Her pulse steadied.
-She stretched out the fingers of one hand.
-They didn't shake.
 It was the beginning of July.
 The assignment didn't start until August.
 She had time to see family and friends, to give notice to her uncle that he needed to hire another part-time enquiry agent.
 Scotland wasn't the end of the earth, either.
 She could still visit Remus.
 Salford was in the north of England, and if Remus made his way into one of the Scotland packs, he'd be even closer.
 Jan's proverb came to mind.

 There are none so distant that fate cannot bring together.